SeyeAnalytics/NorthWInd-DataBase/README.md

 ### Business Task

 1. The company wants to reward its **Sales Representative staff only**.

-For this to happen, we would need to know the staff name, the
+   For this to happen, we would need to know the staff name, the total

-total amount of money the staff has handled during a customer transaction and the department this staff belongs to.
+   amount of money the staff has handled during a customer transaction and

+   the department this staff belongs to.
 (Remember, we want

-just the sales Rep staff).
-Please help the Finance department generate a summary table that shows the full name (last + first name
+   just the sales rep staff).
+Please help the Finance department generate a

+   summary table that shows the full name (last + first name  combined),

-combined), the total amount of transactions, and the title of these employees. **Put this output in view.**
+   the total amount of transactions, and the title of these employees. **Put this output in view.**

-2. The board of directors is interested in seeing the volume of transactions this business has made.
+3. The board of directors is interested in seeing the volume of transactions this business has made.
 Your mission: In the operation

 year, **give a breakdown of the total number of orders by year and by month.**